Highly Connected Steiner Subgraph -- Parameterized Algorithms and Applications to Hitting Set Problems: Preliminaries

 \subsection{Existence of a Highly Connected Steiner Subgraph}

 Let $G$ be an undirected graph, $X \subseteq V(G)$ and $p$ be an integer.
 It is not immediate whether in polynomial-time we can check whether there exists a {\em feasible} solution, that is, a set $S \supseteq X$ such that $G[S]$ is $p$-edge-connected.
 The following lemma illustrates that the above can be achieved in polynomial-time.
-In fact, in this case the input graph does not have to be a bounded degenerate graph.

-\begin{lemma} Let $G = (V, E)$ be a connected undirected graph and $X \subseteq V(G)$.
+\begin{lemma} Let $G = (V, E)$ be a simple connected undirected graph and $X \subseteq V(G)$.
 Then, we can check in polynomial-time if there exists a set $S \supseteq X$ such that $G[S]$ is a $p$-edge-connected subgraph. \end{lemma}